RoyAalekh/hackathon_code4change/docs/HACKATHON_SUBMISSION.md

 ### Contact & Support

 For hackathon questions or technical support:
-- Review PIPELINE.md for detailed architecture
-- Check README.md for system overview
+- Check README.md for the system overview
-- See rl/README.md for RL-specific documentation
+- See this guide (docs/HACKATHON_SUBMISSION.md) for end-to-end instructions

 ---

 **Good luck with your hackathon submission!**

-This system represents a genuine breakthrough in applying AI to judicial efficiency.
-The combination of production-ready cause lists, proven performance metrics, and innovative RL architecture positions this as a compelling winning submission.
+This system represents a pragmatic, data-driven approach to improving judicial efficiency.
+The combination of production-ready cause lists, proven performance metrics, and a transparent, judge-in-the-loop design positions this as a compelling winning submission.